lj-valencia/cayman-blog-old-site/about.md

 - **Programming:** Python, R
 - **Software:** LaTeX, MATLAB, STATA

-In my free time, I work on various coding projects as a hobby.
+I work on various coding projects as a hobby.
 My projects vary from economic modelling to various data science applications in R and Python.
 Some of my completed projects are posted on my GitHub page.

 ## Outside of Economics
 Outside of my passion for Economics, I sing in a couple of choral ensembles, I like reading books, and watching documentaries.
 I am also a casual PC gamer.